enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 => Not all information matter: People highlight and save like crazy, which blur the most important gems and make'em procrastinate.
 Instead, they should have a framework to decide what matter and what not and it's simple: Inspiring-Procedures-References (RIP)
 	=> Progressive Summarization: Because the best stuff always stick in your mind a day or two, so you don't have to write everything back in your Projects.
 If you completely forget about it, may be it wasn't worth it.
 	=> Here are some ways to only exerpt the highest insights in your reading: The 10% rule: Highlight around 10% of  your reading.
 Then later, add around 10% of those highlight in your notes.
 Don't try to add more at a certain moment.
 Then later, summarize the key points of 10% of those notes.
 Etc. With this framework, you are forced to take the most relevant points NOW and ditch the other.
-=> Instead of sharing an article to your friends, that they'd never read, apply this framework to give them the 10% best highlights or a summary of the key points of the articles: They
+=> Instead of sharing an article to your friends, that they'd never read, apply this framework to give them the 10% best highlights or a summary of the key points of the articles: They'll be lest resistent to spend time reading an article, and actually more intersted.
+And if they aren't, you'll have an IP ready to be sent to your future self.

 # Learn Marketing
 5 years ago, I believed Marketing was the most pointless think in the world.